Nobel Prize Museum

-The Nobel Prize Museum (formerly the Nobel Museum [Nobelprismuseet]) is located in the former Stock Exchange Building (Börshuset) on the north side of the square Stortorget in Gamla Stan, the old town in central Stockholm, Sweden.
+The Nobel Prize Museum (formerly the Nobel Museum [Nobelprismuseet]) is located in the former Stock Exchange Building on the north side of the square Stortorget in Gamla Stan, the old town in central Stockholm, Sweden.
 (The Swedish Academy and the Nobel Library are also in the same building.)
 The Nobel Prize Museum showcases information about the Nobel Prize and Nobel laureates, as well as information about the founder of the prize, Alfred Nobel (1833–1896).
 The museum's permanent display includes many artifacts donated by Nobel Laureates, presented together with personal life stories.